'Joring Sport and Canicross

 Many races surprisingly will allow dogs, even when not stated.
 That being said, ALWAYS ask.
 Some races forbid dogs for insurance reasons or due to vendor/location constraints.

 When on trails, it is a courtesy for you to yield to those coming up behind you.
-If your dog is unable to maintain the course while passing, pull over and/or go at a slower speed.
+If your dog is unable to maintain the course while being passed, pull over and/or go at a slower speed.
 Wait for the other party to pass before letting your dog go.
 Discourage chasing.
-It is courtesy on trails to yield to others running, biking, and walking.
-If you overtake someone, call out “on your left/right!” before doing so, make sure they know you are there, not everyone is comfortable with dogs.
+If you overtake someone, call out “Trail” or “on your left/right!” before doing so, make sure they know you are there, not everyone is comfortable with dogs.
+If they have another dog I like to receive some form of acknowledgement they know I am there or I may wait until a section of the trail I can give more berth.
+As your dog is learning you may need to take these steps- as your dog learns “on by” and “gee/haw over” you will be able to pass more effectively.

 There are Facebook groups who will also help you evaluate if a harness is fitting well or not too if you post a photo.
 I love this one: Dog Powered Sports 2.0